svt/bridge/README.md

 ## Motivation

 As developers of production software we found ourselves in a position of rebuilding tools with similar functionality and core features time and time again.
-Bridge is a collection of core tools and a platform for plugins that enables reuse of the tools we build.
-Not only does it encourage a mix-and-match mindset where productions can choose from a selection of already built components, it cuts down on development time and enforces stability.
+Bridge is an experiment for a collection of core tools and a platform for plugins that enables reuse of the tools we build.
+Not only does it encourage a mix-and-match mindset where operators can choose from a selection of already built components, it cuts down on development time and enforces stability.

 ## Features